Zivgl66/Bank_Leumi/README.md

 kubectl create secret tls flask-tls --cert=tls.crt --key=tls.key -n python-app
 ```

+- It can be stored in AWS Secrets manager

 - Apply the service for the python app and the ingress manifests:

 ```bash